jenkinsci/helm-charts/charts/jenkins/README.md

 NOTE: If you want a reproducible build then you should specify a non floating tag for the image `jenkins/jenkins:2.249.3` and specify plugin versions.

-Once you built the image and pushed it tou your registry you can specify it in your values file like this:
+Once you built the image and pushed it to your registry you can specify it in your values file like this:

 ```yaml
 controller: